 Finally.
 The Storybook Holiday Cottage is done.
 I've been working on some variation of this little cardboard house since July.
-Finally, I came up with a version I really like (but I sort of messed up on the color.
-More on that below.)
+Finally, I came up with a version I really like.
 This is the 10th in the 12 Day Craft-Along Holiday series.

 Here is the July version of the Storybook Cottage as a Gingerbread house

 Red Roof Holiday Cottage has the same shape roofline

 Well, the Storybook cottage actually has a longer history than July.
 It's actually a larger variation of the Red-Roof Holiday Cottage with a few tweaks.
 Often I hear people ask for larger paper house designs so they can make one single showcase house.
 So that is also part of the impetus behind making this cardboard cottage.
 The Storybook cottage is about 8 inches high, 2.5 inches deep and about 4 inches across the front.

 Now I need to explain a little bit about the color of the house.
 When I saw this drawing from the classic Little Golden Book, "Rudolph the Red-Nose Reindeer" illustrated by Richard Scarry, I said, this is the color I will use.
 But what is problem?
 I didn't have a green color exactly like that.
 I figured I had one close enough, but it's slightly too yellow-green instead of dark green, but it still looks pretty cute.